 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the costs principles containted in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The Corporation uses the approved budgeted indirect cost rate of 25% in accordance with the Uniform Guidance.
+Such expenditures are recognized following the costs principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+The Corporation has not elected to use the 10% de minimis indirect cost rate allowed under the Uniform Guidance.